 Seoul is continuing to flex its military muscle as tension mounts on the Korean peninsula.

-The South Korean navy has begun manoeuvres in the Sea of Japan which are meant, analysts say, to deter the North from any action at sea.
+The South Korean navy has begun manoeuvres in the East Sea, also known as the Sea of Japan, which are meant, analysts say, to deter the North from any action at sea.

 #BREAKING South Korea navy holds major live-fire drills in warning to North— AFP news agency (@AFP) 5 septembre 2017